gabjeksuper/discord-anti-spam-bot-concept/README.md

 ## Credits
 Discord: gabjeksuper

 Want to rent a custom bot, tailored to your server and needs?
 100% functional?
-Send me a private message on Discord.
+Send me a private message on Discord (setup + hosting + future changes included).